zavaco10/eda-pw-week-1-assignment/README.md

 * test your work in the browser
 * use git to "save" your work
 * use the command line and your Mac's built-in Terminal
-* turn your assignment in through Prime's Assignment Portal
+* turn your assignment in through EDA's Assignment Portal

 ---

 ## Set-up: Fork and Clone This Repo

 Using your new git and GitHub skills, Fork this repo to your own GitHub account.
 Then Clone it to your own computer.
-You are going to end up cloning 80+ repos at Prime so try to stay organized!
+You are going to end up cloning 80+ repos at EDA so try to stay organized!

-We recommend making a "prime" folder inside your "home" directory, which will be named your username.
+We recommend making a "eda" folder inside your "home" directory, which will be named your username.
 Inside of this, perhaps a "tier1" folder in which you can keep all of your Tier 1 work.

 Wherever you put it, use your Terminal to `cd` into your new cloned folder of this assignment.